auraphp/Aura.View/README.md

     </body>
     </html>

-You can use any PHP code you would normally use.
+We can use any PHP code we would normally use.
 (This may require discipline on the part of the template script author to restrict himself to presentation-related logic only.)
-You may wish to use the alternative PHP syntax for conditionals and loops:
+We may wish to use the alternative PHP syntax for conditionals and loops:

     <?php if ($this->message): ?>
         <p>The message is <?php echo $e($this->message); ?></p>